 If FPB detects it is about to crash into a pedestrian directly ahead, and the brakes have not been applied, FPB may automatically brake moderately or brake hard.
 This can help to avoid some very low speed pedestrian crashes or reduce pedestrian injury.
-FPB can automatically brake to detected pedestrians between 8 km/h (5 mph) and 80 km/h (50 mph).
-Automatic braking levels may be reduced under certain conditions. such as higher speeds.
-If also equipped with the Night Vision system, pedestrians detected by the Night Vision system will not cause automatic braking to occur.
+FPB can automatically brake to detected pedestrians between

+8 km/h (5 mph) and 80 km/h (50 mph).
+Automatic braking levels may be reduced under certain conditions, such as higher speeds.